Continuum of Care (CoC) Program

 - Payment for monthly rent as determined by a signed lease agreement between the tenant and the landlord.
 The lease must be for a minimum of 12-months.
 Rent payment is limited to 12-months’ assistance.
 No payments may be made to a landlord without an active lease.

 - Security deposit payment which is made payable to the landlord on behalf of the tenant.
 These monies are provided as a grant on behalf of the tenant and are not to exceed one month of funds.

 - Utility deposits for electricity and gas (including propane as applicable and eligible as determined by location within the city limits).

-Partners include the Toledo Lucas County Homelessness Board, United Way’s 2-1-1, Beach House, Lutheran Social Services of Northwest Ohio, and TASC.
+Partners include the Toledo Lucas County Homelessness Board, United Way’s 2-1-1, Leading Families Home/Beach House Shelter, Lutheran Social Services of Northwest Ohio, and A Renewed Mind.
 The Homelessness Board administers the program, which provides funds under its Project HOME program.